-This is me around 6 years ago, I could never get past this patchy, itchy stubbly stage and would shave it off.
+This is me around 6 years ago, compared to now, I could never get past the patchy, itchy stubbly stage and would shave it off.
 I’d tried a few times before, but had always given up, like many, due to the itch becoming too much.

 However, I decided to grow it again and this time I was determined!